Eileen Barton: Recording

 In a 2005 interview for the liner notes of her Jasmine Records CD release, Barton indicated that she never received a penny in royalties from either National or Mercury for her record's success, although by contract she was supposed to receive 5% of each sale.

 After the success of this record, she became a nightclub and stage performer, appearing at all the important clubs in New York City and many others.
 In the 1950s, she was a featured singer with Guy Lombardo and his orchestra.

 She moved to Coral Records in 1951 and charted with some cover versions of songs that were bigger hits for other artists, such as "Cry", "Sway", "Pretend", and others.

 In 1956, Barton moved to Epic Records.
 However, rock-and-roll quickly drove most singers of her generation from the charts and her chart hits dried up in the late '50s.
 After releasing singles for another four record labels, she retired from studio work in 1963.
 Despite 17 years of recording, Barton never produced an LP and her recorded output consisted entirely of singles and EPs.

 She also appeared in motion pictures and television, and continued to perform live until the early 1980s.

 Personal life

 Barton married industrialist Dan Shaw in Juarez, Mexico, April 15, 1961.
-She divorced Lawrence Kane, a salesman and career criminal who was a suspect in the Zodiac Killer murders.
+She divorced Lawrence Kane, a salesman and career criminal who is a suspect in the Zodiac Killer murders.